JUFO portal user guide

 Members of the scientific community can participate in the Publication Forum classification by proposing new publication channels for evaluation or by suggesting a change to the level rating of a publication channel.
 It is also possible to propose a correction to the bibliographic information of a publication channel (e.g. name, ISSN-number, website).

 4.1.
-Proposals for new additions
+Suggestions for new additions

-By filling out the online form, you can suggest new publication channels to be added to the Publication Forum classification to level 1.
 The "Suggest new channel" button can be found in the menu in the upper right corner of the JUFO portal.
 The name of the proposed publication channel, identifiers (depending on the type of channel), website address, panel, and justifications must be filled in the form.
 The panels evaluate new publication channels approximately four times a year.
 The evaluation process usually takes about 2-5 months.

 4.2.
-Proposals for level amendments
+Suggestions for level amendments

-Search for the publication channel whose level rating you want to propose a change to.
+Log in to the JUFO portal and search for the publication channel whose level category you want to suggest a change to.
 Click on the name of the publication channel in the search results listing to view the publication channel's information.
 There is a "Suggest new level" button at the top that opens the proposal form.
-Proposed level rating and justifications must befilled in the form.
-Please note that proposals concerning levels 2 and 3 are generally processed in connection with the re-evaluation of levels 2 and 3, which is carried out every four years.
+Proposed level rating and justifications must be filled in the form.

 4.3.
-Proposals for correcting bibliographic information
+Suggestions for correcting bibliographic information